-The second technology is called a Coverage.
-This technology includes images as a special case.
-Features with Geometry and Coverages are intimately related, yet distinct concepts.
+All these primary Features types are intimately related, yet have distinct concepts

 This specification will complete the nine layers of abstraction for the case of Features with Geometry.
 The notion of Coverages is introduced and compared to Features with Geometry in Section 2.13.